jiegec/ctf-writeups/misc/rsa.md

-# Solving RSA private key
+# Solving RSA Private Key

+This document provides comprehensive solutions for various RSA attack scenarios, including recovering private keys from different types of leaked information.

-Table of contents:
+**Table of contents:**

 * TOC
 {:toc}

-## Small N
+## Small N (Direct Factorization)

-If N is small, we can factor it directly.
-We can solve RSA200 in ~2s:
+When the RSA modulus `n` is small (typically < 1000 bits), it can be factored directly using integer factorization algorithms.

+**Attack principle:** For small `n`, use built-in factorization functions or implement simple trial division.

+**Example code:**

 ```python
 from sage.all import *